seanfrischmann/toggl_to_redmine/README.md

 * Redmine User ID
 * Redmine Activiy ID

+Optional:
+* Round -- A value you would like round by.

 Copy the example file and fill in the necessary fields:
 ```
 cp config.json.example config.json